 The IPARD Agency will ensure that all beneficiaries are checked whether they receive funds from other IPA programs, or Community assistance or any foreign donor grant scheme or IFI's that are proposed for financing under IPARD Programme.
 The IPARD Agency will not accept applications for projects that are financed from any other IPA programs, or Community assistance or any foreign donor grant scheme or IFI's .
-The IPARD Agency is obliged to check whether the project received is financed from other sources (any other IPA programs, or Community assistance or any foreign donor grant scheme or IFI's ) at two moments:
+The IPARD Agency is obliged to check whether the project received is financed from other sources (any other IPA programs, or Community assistance or any foreign donor grant scheme or IFI's) at two stages:

-- 1) at application receipts stage; - 2) at prior of approval of payment stage.
+- 1) prior to approval of project; - 2) prior of approval of payment.